revaldinho/f100l/src/doc/F100CPU.rst

 Preservation
 ------------

-Since the F100-L didn't make it into any notable computer systems, there are no significant displays of the hardware in any science or technology museums.
+Since the F100-L didn't make it into any notable micro- or mini- computer systems, there are no significant displays of the hardware in any science or technology museums.

 The Museum of Science and Industry (MOSI) in Manchester has a paperweight memento of a single packaged chip encased in perspex with the legend "F100-L the world's most advanced